 Chronic Fatigue, Epstein Barr, and More

 Well don’t you know, I kept getting sick.
 I went from doctor to doctor.
 They would prescribe all sorts of medication but I never felt better.
 Finally, I went to see a very special Dr. in New York City and was diagnosed with Chronic Fatigue and Epstein Barr and a systemic yeast overgrowth in my bloodstream.

 This doctor did something no one else had ever done.
-He told me to change my eating habits!
-Put me put me on a special diet, high-quality nutritional supplements, and special allergy type shots and monitored my results.
+He told me to change my eating habits.
+The Doctor put me on a special diet of high-quality nutritional supplements, and special allergy type shots and monitored my results.
 I had to travel over an hour every month to go and see him.
 Slowly I got better, my extreme fatigue, fuzzy thinking, and overall health got better.
-This was great!
+This was great.
 And life went on, until…

 My brother, who was in college now, and may I brag at MIT, Massachusetts Institute of Technology, as a computer engineer was diagnosed with HIV due to a bad blood transfusion.
 The blood companies that supplied the clotting factor that he needed to live, did not do an extra step to clean the tainted blood clotting factor and in turn infected 10,000 Hemophiliacs, their wives, and their children.

 Had my brother not suffered enough his whole life with this disease, now HIV unnecessarily?
 He went from a healthy vibrant young man, into a sick frail, and pharmaceutical drug dependent victim.
 Michael was a strong person and never complained and kept going.